-In order to save space, allow visual contact with the upper floor and to give the entrance hall a feeling of spaciousness, we decided to position the main stairway diagonally.
+In order to save space, allow visual contact with the upper floor and to give the entrance hall a feeling of spaciousness, we decided to position the stairways connecting the basement with the ground floor and the ground floor with the upper floor diagonally.

-The two storey-high glazing on the staircase’s corner gives the entrance hall an additional portion of brightness.
+The two storey-high glazing on the staircase’s corner applies an additional portion of brightness to the entrance hall.

-At this area’s end, after the kitchen, we placed a terrace as its natural outdoor continuity.
+At this area’s end, after the kitchen, we placed a terrace as its natural outdoor continuation.

 For the exterior we used materials that can withstand corrosion, including stainless and galvanized steel.